Indigenous Performance

 devised/directed

-Like a modern-day Pied Piper, a singing man in a mock Roman helmet ran through the Cato Crest squatter settlement outside Durban trailing hundreds of tiny children behind him.
-The 50-minute play, a traditional Zulu folk tale called Makhanda Mahlanu, espousing democracy, understanding and tolerance used mime, magic, percussion, music, humour, and audience participation to tell the story of an autocratic five-headed snake's search for the perfect wife.
-Wide-eyed children, as young as two and three, watched the performance in rapturous delight while grey-haired men and old toothless women chuckled alongside their families.
+Like a modern-day Pied Piper, a singing man in a mock Roman helmet ran through the Cato Crest squatter settlement outside Durban, trailing hundreds of tiny children behind him.
+The 50-minute play, a traditional Zulu folk tale called Makhanda Mahlanu, espousing democracy, understanding, and tolerance, used mime, magic, percussion, music, humor, and audience participation to tell the story of an autocratic five-headed snake's search for the perfect wife.
+Wide-eyed children as young as two and three watched the performance in rapturous delight while grey-haired men and old, toothless women chuckled alongside their families.

 photos: Shelley Kjonstad